Wondering where to spend Thanksgiving in Rome?

 Open daily for lunch and dinner.

-Bakery House has locations around Rome, and even in Turin and Verona - and they will all host a traditional American-style Thanksgiving dinner on November 28, 2019.
+Bakery House has locations around Rome, and even in Turin and Verona, and they generally host a traditional American-style Thanksgiving dinner.

-Dishes include cream of pumpkin soup, stuffed turkey, green bean casserole, glazed carrots and traditional desserts like pumpkin pie and apple pecan pie.
+Dishes include cream of pumpkin soup, stuffed turkey, green bean casserole, glazed carrots and traditional desserts like pumpkin pie.

 Details: Three locations in Rome.
 Find out more on their website.